digitalocean/container-blueprints/DOKS-CI-CD/README.md

 6. [Helm](https://www.helm.sh) for interacting with Helm releases created by the DigitalOcean 1-Click apps used in this tutorial.
 7. [Argo CLI](https://argo-cd.readthedocs.io/en/stable/cli_installation) to interact with Argo CD using the command line interface.
 8. [Tekton CLI](https://tekton.dev/docs/cli/#installation) to interact with Tekton Pipelines using the command line interface.
-9. [Knative CLI](https://knative.dev/docs/install/client/install-kn) for interacting with Knative using the command line interface.
+9. [Knative CLI](https://knative.dev/docs/client/install-kn/) for interacting with Knative using the command line interface.
 10. [Kustomize](https://kustomize.io) is extensively used in this guide, and some basic knowledge is required.
-You can follow the [official DigitalOcean tutorial](https://www.digitalocean.com/community/tutorials/how-to-manage-your-kubernetes-configurations-with-kustomize) as a starting point.
+You can follow our [community tutorial](https://www.digitalocean.com/community/tutorials/how-to-manage-your-kubernetes-configurations-with-kustomize) as a starting point.

-Next, a quick introduction is given for each software component used in this tutorial.
+Next, this tutorial provides a quick introduction for each software component.
 The main purpose is to give you a basic understanding for each component, and how it's being used.

 ## About the Blueprint Software Components